Dan Oates: Career

 After graduating from Bucknell University, Oates took a job as a reporter for the Atlantic City Press.
 While covering courts, he became interested in a career as a police officer.

 Oates began that career with the New York Police Department.
 He walked a beat in New York's 19th precinct, located on Manhattan's Upper East Side.
 He worked his way up the ladder, and later held the position of second of command of New York's Brooklyn South Patrol Borough.
 In this position, he was in charge of 3,000 police officers and 700 civilians.
 He also served as commanding officer of the legal bureau of the New York City Police Department Cadet Corps.
 By the end of his 21-year career, Oates had become head of intelligence for the department.
 There, he was part of the executive staff of Howard Safir, the New York City Police Commissioner.
 He also arranged security for the Millennium Summit and was also in charge of U.S. presidential security arrangements.

 Oates took the helm of the Ann Arbor Police Department in Ann Arbor, Michigan, in the summer of 2001.
 Ann Arbor Mayor John Hieftje credited his newly hired police chief for mitigating attacks on Muslims after the 9/11 terrorist attacks.
 Oates oversaw the emergency and fire department in addition to the police department.
 Due to budget concerns, Oates reduced the size of Ann Arbor's fire and police departments by 20%.
 At the same time he helped reduce the violent crime rate by 24%.
 Hieftje also noted that his straightforward management style was an asset to the department.
+In August 2002, Oates became Ann Arbor's first Safety Services Administrator.

 Oates left Ann Arbor and became the police chief in Aurora, Colorado, in 2005 after the former chief, Ricky Bennett, was demoted for his department's failure to stop Brent J. Brents from committing sex crimes.
 Oates began his career in Aurora by building up a relationship between the police department and minority communities, specifically focusing on the black community whose members felt that the police force was used against minorities.
 During his first five years in Aurora, he oversaw a 30% decrease in the crime rate.

 Oates is currently teaching an online course in Constitutional law for Long Island University.